Vuizur/ebook_dictionary_creator/README.md

 Contributions and feedback about words that are not displayed correctly or unhelpful definitions (I tried to remove them all/link them to parent definitions) are always welcome.
 Additionally, you can tell me if the dictionary for your language is missing essential information.

 ### Example usage
+You can install the package with `pip install git+https://github.com/Vuizur/ebook_dictionary_creator`

+And then use it like this:

+    from ebook_dictionary_creator.e_dictionary_creator.dictionary_creator import DictionaryCreator

     dict_creator = DictionaryCreator("Czech", "English")
     dict_creator.download_data_from_kaikki()
     dict_creator.create_database()